Cuthbert Collingwood, 1st Baron Collingwood

-Early years
+Early life

 Sources vary as to the exact date but Collingwood was born on either 24 or 26 September 1748 in Newcastle upon Tyne in a house (since demolished) on a street of medieval origin named 'the Side'.
 He had 10 siblings, although only 6 survived into adulthood, including his two brothers Wilfred and John (Wilfred would also serve as a naval officer).
 The Collingwood family were an old small landowning family from the border region between England and Scotland.
 Collingwood's great-grandfather was executed by hanging in Liverpool for supporting the House of Stuart in battle during the Jacobite rising of 1715.
 His grandfather and father were therefore deprived of their estate in Eslington Park, Northumberland.
 His father, also Cuthbert, had instead become a local merchant and small business owner (though he would later be declared bankrupt) and his mother, Milcah came from near Appleby-in-Westmorland.

 At age 11, he began studying at the Royal Grammar School, Newcastle, receiving instruction in Latin.
 The school was well known for flogging as a form of discipline, even for younger students, and this punishment led to Collingwood's dislike of the practice and was why he used flogging sparingly on his ships later when he was a captain.
 However, Collingwood did not stay at school long and expressed an interest to go to sea so that at the age of 12, he went to sea as a volunteer and apprentice on board the sixth-rate under the command of his cousin Captain Richard Braithwaite (or Brathwaite), who took charge of his nautical education.
 He received instruction in sailing, mathematics (including trigonometry), navigation (including celestial navigation) and in how to use a sextant.
 Collingwood would spend several years of apprentice service under Braithwaite, including when Braithwaite changed ship to the sixth-rate HMS Gibraltar and saw sea service in home waters, the Atlantic Ocean and the Mediterranean Sea.